 Address: 4500 Ocean Blvd, San Diego, CA 92109

-Opt for a studio, one-bedroom, or two-bedroom beach cottages on the pier with private patios overlooking the ocean and beach, kitchenettes, and parking on the pier for one car.
+Opt for a studio, one-bedroom, or two-bedroom beach cottage on the pier with private patios overlooking the ocean and beach, kitchenettes, and parking on the pier for one car.
 Hotel rooms are located in buildings on the boardwalk.

 Tips for Booking Pacific Beach San Diego Hotels